Professional Orientation (Science) (11718.1)

 The University Email policy states that "students wishing to contact the University via email regarding administrative or academic matters need to send the email from the University account for identity verification purposes".
 Therefore all unit enquiries should be emailed using a student university email account.
 Students should contact email@example.com if they have any issues accessing their university email account.

-In all cases of absence, sickness or personal problems it is the student's responsibility to ensure that the Unit Convener is informed.
+In all cases of absence, sickness or other extenuating circumstances it is the student's responsibility to ensure that the Unit Convener is informed.